Travelling to the Perhentian Islands from Kota Bharu (or vice versa) and wondering how to get from Kota Bharu to Perhentian Islands?

 If you have your own car, it’s an easy drive from Kota Bharu to Kuala Besut.
 There are several car parks close by where you can safely leave your car for RM10/day.

 Travelling in this direction, you can also book a shuttle service which runs three times a day and will take you from the jetty in Kuala Besut to wherever you want to be dropped off in Kota Bharu.
 This meets this ferry from the Perhentians.

 Otherwise, you can get a taxi.
 There was a sign board with set prices pictured below which was here October 2019.
 Expect it to be a little more now, but it gives you an idea.

 Taxi drivers may also meet you as you come off your boat but will likely quote a higher price.
 Your best bet is to walk through the jetty to the exit which is where this sign is.

 Step 2: Travelling From Kuala Besut To Perhentian Islands

-With either boat option below, you need to pay the environmental fee which is RM5 for Malaysians and RM30 for others at time of publishing.
+With either boat option below, you need to pay the environmental fee which is RM5 for Malaysians and RM30 for others AND a local council fee of RM5 per person.
+This is correct at time of publishing.
 This is paid at a separate government stall on the left hand side of the departure area.
 You will be given a small ticket which you will need to show your boat operator.